DUNE-DAQ/dune-wib-firmware/README.md

 4. Assuming your SD card is `/dev/sdX`, run `sudo dd if=../rootfs.img of=/dev/sdX bs=256M status=progress`
 5. Run `sync` to ensure the data is written to disk.
 6. The SD card is ready to boot the WIB.

+## Testing the bootable SD image

+With PetaLinux's QEMU one can test the boot process before deploying to hardware.
+This also provides an environment to test software on the linux system without hardware, but note that QEMU does not by default simulate the PL or even all of the standard Zynq Ultrascale+ hardware (e.g. ethernet).

+From the `linux/` directory, boot the image with:
+`petalinux-boot --qemu --uboot --qemu-args "-drive file=../rootfs.img,if=sd,format=raw,index=1"` `